amarur/langton-ants/README.md

 USAGE: no arguments necessary, just run 'python langAnt.py'

+To observe long term effects and equilibrium, go to the 'Settings' tab and slide the 'steps' tab all the way to the right to speed up the simulation

 Adaptations to note:

 	-Wraparound: rather than clipping, this model can be thought of as a globe, since the map wraps around in all directions